aio-libs/aiohttp/docs/web_reference.rst

 Every :ref:`handler<aiohttp-web-handler>` accepts a request instance as the first positional parameter.

+A :class:`Request` is a :obj:`dict`-like object, allowing it to be used for :ref:`sharing data<aiohttp-web-data-sharing>` among :ref:`aiohttp-web-middlewares` and :ref:`aiohttp-web-signals` handlers.

+Although :class:`Request` is :obj:`dict`-like object, it can't be duplicated like one using :meth:`Request.copy`.

 .. note::

    You should never create the :class:`Request` instance manually --